WasiKhann/edu-rev-fyp/README.md

 EduRev is an innovative Ed-Tech platform designed as a Final Year Project to address challenges faced by O/A-level and IGCSE students in accessing quality education.
 It provides syllabus-based video lectures, notes, past-paper questions with automated grading, and AI-driven feedback.
 By leveraging advanced AI and Natural Language Processing (NLP) techniques, EduRev offers a personalized learning experience, helping students identify and improve weak topics.
 It also offers 24/7 chatbot support, bridging geographical and infrastructural gaps to make quality education accessible and interactive for all.

+In collaboration with Securiti.ai
+Under the mentorship of Umair Ahmed - Technical Lead Software Development @Securiti.ai

 ### Key Features:

 * **Personalized Learning:** Utilizes AI to provide tailored feedback and performance tracking.